sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 ### Step 4: Adjust the Chart's Axes

 The first attempt isn't too bad, but flotr2 automatically calculates the ranges for each axis, and its default algorithm usually results in a chart that's too cramped.
-Flotr2 does have an `autoscale` option; if you set it then the library attempts to find "sensible" ranges for the associated axes automatically.
-Unfortunately, in my experience the ranges it suggests rarely improve the default option significantly.
-Selecting good ranges turns out to be extremely difficult; in most cases we're better off to explicitly set them.
-Here's how we might do for our chart.
+Flotr2 does have an `autoscale` option; if you set it, the library attempts to find sensible ranges for the associated axes automatically.
+Unfortunately, in my experience the ranges flotr2 suggests rarely improve the default option significantly, so in most cases we're better off explicitly setting them.
+Here's how we might do that for our chart:

 ``` {.javascript .numberLines}
 Flotr.draw(